openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

-While it is certainly possible to develop scripts with a plain text editor, the code completion and debugging aids available in an IDE like Visual Studio make for a vastly better programming experience.
+While it is certainly possible to develop scripts with a plain text editor, the code completion and debugging aids available in an IDE like Visual Studio make for a vastly more comfortable programming experience.
 If you have a development environment set up to build Open Rails, you can use Visual Studio to edit your scripts with these creature comforts.
 What follows is a suggested workflow:

 #.
 First, in your copy of the OR source code, make a copy of your
    ``Source\ORTS.sln`` file.
 Keep it in the ``Source\`` folder, but give it a novel name like ``ORTS_Scripts.sln``.
-(You could also modify the original ORTS solution, but you'd have to remember not to check it in to source control.)
+(You could also modify the original ORTS solution, but then you'd have to remember not to check it in to source control.)
 Add a new project to the solution and select the empty .NET project.